jackwasey/icd/cran-comments.md

   Note: found 14 marked Latin-1 strings
   Note: found 39 marked UTF-8 strings

-These are integral to included data which has accented characters in some disease names.
+These are integral to included data which have accented characters in some disease names.